Deborah Levine, MD, FACR, Beth Israel-Deaconess Medical Center, Boston, MA

 In light of concern over radiation dose in CT, it is helpful to remember that ultrasound is the imaging modality of choice for a number of abdominal, pelvic, and cardiovascular indications.
 Because ultrasound does not use ionizing radiation it is particularly useful in children and in women of child-bearing age when CT would otherwise expose the patient to pelvic radiation.
 This is particularly important in pregnancy (see The Pregnant Patient: Alternatives to CT and Dose-Saving Modifications to CT Technique).
 The following document illustrates scenarios for using ultrasound instead of CT.

 When an asymptomatic patient has a pulsatile abdominal mass and aortic aneurysm is suspected, ultrasound is the initial imaging modality of choice [19].
 Population-based ultrasound screening studies have been recommended for male patients over the age of 65 [20].
-For abdominal aortic aneurysms between 3 and 5.5cm in diameter, periodic imaging (typically with ultrasound) at 6- to 12- month intervals (dependent on rate of aneurysm enlargement on prior studies) is recommended [19].
+Surveillance intervals are based on aneurysm size, with 3-year, annual, or 6-month follow-up recommended for AAAs measuring 3.0–3.9 cm, 4.0–4.9 cm, and ≥5.0 cm, respectively.
+CT or MRI is reserved for cases where ultrasound is inconclusive or for preoperative planning [19].

 In patients with acute or chronic chest pain and in patients with dyspnea of suspected cardiac origin, ultrasound (with or without pharmacologic stress, with or without transesophageal echocardiography) can be used to assess abnormalities of ventricular wall motion, pericardial effusion, valve dysfunction, cardiac thrombus, and aortic pathology such as dissection [21,22,23].